PapaPeach/log-base-generator/README.md

 # Reporting Issues
 **With any issue, details on the file you were trying to access and previous selections that led you there are helpful in recreating and remedying the issue.**
 Opening a GitHub issue for the Log-Base Generator is the easiest way for me to keep track of issues to fix.
-Alternatively if there is an issue that needs addressing quickly, there will **soon** be a channel in my [Peaches' HUDs Discord](https://discord.gg/HyZRVtp) where you can report issues.
+Alternatively if there is an issue that needs addressing quickly, you can report it in the **devtools-feedback** or **devtools-bugs** channels in the [Peaches' HUDs Discord](https://discord.gg/HyZRVtp).

 # Road Map
 |                    Feature                    | Description                                                                                                                                                                                                                                             |   Status   |